 In some cases, English skills tests might also include a speaking and listening part.
 Some tests might be adaptive, where the level of the next question is determined by the applicant’s level - answering a question correctly will mean the next question will be harder, and answering incorrectly will lead to an easier question.
 This type of test is usually not harder than the alternative, however it might seem harder as the questions should always be the hardest you can manage.

 As with any test, familiarising yourself with the types of questions that are likely to appear will increase your confidence and help you complete the test, with fewer errors and better use of the time you are given.
 Note that adaptive tests tend to be shorter than non-adaptive, as fewer questions are enough to determine the applicant’s level - so practice, if you know the test you’re about to sit is adaptive, is even more important.
+English language tests can form part of a larger verbal reasoning test, which will vary in format and content according to the test provider that creates the test, for example, the Cubiks online assessment.

 General preparation for these tests is very important.
 Try to adopt daily reading habits - for example, read a newspaper or a chapter from a book - to expand your vocabulary and your grasp on correct grammar.
 However, good grasp of the English language might not be enough.